|Rewards Rating:||3.1 / 5|

 Impressive everyday rewards rate

 Unlike many co-branded retail rewards cards, the Verizon Visa Card offers a solid rewards rate in a number of everyday spending categories – not just on purchases with the retailer.
-You’ll earn 4% back on grocery store and gas purchases, 3% back on dining purchases, 2% back on purchases with Verizon (including device purchases and monthly bills) and 1% back on all other purchases.
+You’ll earn 4% back on grocery store and gas purchases, 3% back on dining purchases, 2% back on purchases with Verizon (including device purchases and monthly bills) and 1% back anywhere else Visa credit cards are accepted (that’s practically anyplace that accepts credit cards).

 According to data from the Bureau of Labor Statistics, purchases like dining, groceries and gas make up a big chunk of most consumers’ budgets.
 This helps give the Verizon Visa a terrific average rewards rate of 2.47% back by our estimations, which is higher than the rate offered by some of the best cash back cards on the market.
 Based on this rate and a spend of $15,900 a year, we estimate that the average cardholder stands to earn just over $390 worth of Verizon Dollars each year via card spend.